light2802/light2802/README.md

 - 📫 How to reach me **aarya.chaumal@gmail.com**

-- ⚡ Fun fact **I'm afraid (and have a little trauma of it) of a live coding session, that's my weakness but if I had to do it, I'll face it.
+- ⚡ Fun fact **Down to earth coz I like low level stuff 😇.
+I prefer to work on projects alone which help me focused and increase my productivity.
+Up for technical discussions anytime anywhere :).
 Don't expect me as a pro, I'm just a curious newbie here.
-And yeah I prefer C/C++ over Python, LOL.**
+And yeah I prefer C/C++ over Python, coz Python be like 🐢 LOL.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">